opnfv/sfc/docs/release/scenarios/os-odl-sfc-noha/scenario.description.rst

 Once this scenario is installed, it will be possible to create Service Chains and classification entries to map tenant traffic to individual, pre-defined Service Chains.
-All configuration can be performed using the Tacker CLI.
+All configuration can be performed using the Tacker CLI or the networking-sfc CLI.

 Limitations, Issues and Workarounds
 ===================================